 When a START command is issued the Speed setpoint is instantly set to the turbine's actual speed and the sequence will continue from this point.
 This sequence is automatic, however the sequence can be halted.
-Halting the Auto Start Sequence can be performed by opening the Halt/Continue contact (if programmed), selecting Halt from a Modbus communications link, or selecting Speed Setpoint Raise or Lower command.
-To provide feedback, a relay can be programmed to indicate the Auto Start Sequence is halted.
+Halting the Auto Start Sequence can be performed by opening the Halt/Continue contact (if programmed), selecting Halt from a Modbus communications link, or selecting Speed Setpt Raise or Lower command.
+To provide feedback, a relay can be programmed to indicate the Auto Start Sequence is Halted.
 The Sequence can be restarted again by closing the Halt/Continue contact, or selecting Continue from a Modbus communications link.

-The following Auto Start Sequence indications are available through the Modbus links:

-- Setpt Moving to Min

-- Setpt at Low Idle

-- Ramping to High Idle

-- Setpt at High Idle

-- Turbine in Critical Speed Band

-- Ramping to Rated

-- At Rated.

-In addition to these indications, the following are also available providing comprehensive sequence information.

-- Low Idle Speed Setpoint

-- Low Idle Delay Time

-- Time Remaining at Low Idle

-- Low Idle to High Idle Rate

-- High Idle Speed Setpoint

-- High Idle Delay Time

-- Time Remaining at High Idle

-- High Idle to Rated Rate

-- Rated Speed Setpoint

-- Run Time (hours)

-- Hours Since Trip analog values
+The following Auto Start Sequence indications are available through the Modbus links: Setpt Moving to Min, Setpt at Low Idle, Ramping to High Idle, Setpt at High Idle, Turbine in Critical Speed Band, Ramping to Rated, and At Rated.
+In addition to these indications, the Low Idle Speed Setpoint, Low Idle Delay Time, Time Remaining at Low Idle, Low Idle to High Idle Rate, High Idle Speed Setpoint, High Idle Delay Time, Time Remaining at High Idle Delay Time, Time Remaining at Speed Setpoint, Run Time (hours), and Hours Since Trip analog values are also available providing comprehensive sequence information.